Exposing the dead-cone effect of jet quenching in QCD medium: Conclusions

 \section{Conclusions}

-We systematically calculate the emission angle distributions of charm-quark initiated splittings and that of light parton initiated splittings in p+p and Pb+Pb collisions at $\rm \sqrt{s}=5.02$~TeV respectively.
-The same dead-cone effect is observed in p+p at $\rm \sqrt{s}=5.02$~TeV as what ALICE reported at $\rm \sqrt{s}=13$~TeV.
-The ratio of the number of jets normalized splitting angle distributions for $\rm D^0$-meson jets and inclusive jets produced in Pb+Pb collisions $\rm R^{AA}(\theta)$ is predicted as a function of $\rm \ln{(1/\theta)}$ at different energy intervals.
-A suppression at the dead-cone region of $\rm \ln{(1/\theta)}$ is shown, indicating a direct observation of the dead-cone effect in medium-induced radiation.
-We also find the collisional energy loss mechanism will not compromise such observation.
-The averaged splitting angles per splittings for $\rm D^0$-meson jets and inclusive jets in p+p and A+A are further calculated.
-We find the average splitting angle of the heavy flavor-initiated splitting is larger than that of the light flavor-initiated splitting and the number of splittings of the tracked prong in the heavy flavor-initiated jet is smaller than that in the inclusive jet.
-It indicates the dead-cone effect will lead to the survived splitting angle of heavy flavor-initiated splitting distributed at a larger angle, however, the possibility of such emission will be reduced.
+Using the SHELL model, we have calculated the emission angle distribution of charm-quark initiated splittings and that of light parton initiated splittings, both in pp and Pb+Pb at $\rm \sqrt{s}=5.02$~TeV respectively.
+First, we have validated our vacuum reference calculation by comparing it to the ALICE p+p dead cone results.
+We then report the results of the full simulation, which includes medium-induced radiation as well as collisional energy loss.
+We find that the splitting angle distributions get broader in Pb+Pb relative to p+p due to medium-induced radiation both for $\rm D^0$-meson tagged jets and inclusive jets.
+The mass effect will also induce the splitting angle distributions getting broader both in p+p and Pb+Pb.
+Still, we observe dead-cone signal in PbPb: a strong suppression of small-angle splittings for $\rm D^0$-meson tagged jets relative to inclusive ones.
+We also find the collisional energy loss does not induce suppression of small splitting angles for $\rm D^0$-meson tagged jets.
+The scenario of the dead-cone effect is that the survived splitting angle of heavy flavor-initiated splitting is distributed at a larger angle, however, the possibility of such emission will be reduced.